Nimo

 Balanced equations must combine correct stoichiometry with correct state symbols.

-Alloys change physical properties without necessarily forming new chemical bonds.
+Alloys change physical properties without forming new chemical bonds.

 Built with v0